 The one we have is in the kitchen and is facing North.
 However, since you get bright indirect light from all around the plants, and a sliver of direct afternoon light, I would say a north facing garden window will be the equivalent of a decent sized east or west window.

-Winter time when the day is short, you can still enjoy your garden window even if covered with a little bit of snow .
+Winter time when the day is short, you can still enjoy your garden window even if it’s covered with snow .
 This is a yellow flowered oncidium (Twinkle “Yellow fantasy’) and it contrasts the evening sky beautifully!

 There is a huge variety of plants you can grow..